fourthfruit/fixes/index.md

-# Welcome to FourthFruit's Fixes
+# Welcome to Team FourthFruit's Fixes

-Here we fix new releases of .deb files with major bugs and upload them.
-Please ask if you have any requests of files to be fixed.
+Here we fix new releases of .deb (for debian distro's) files with major bugs and upload them.
+Please ask if you have any requests of programs to be fixed.
 ## Brackets
-##### The recent releases of brackets have had missing dependencies.
-We have fixed them and put the links here.
+##### The recent releases of brackets have been missing the libgcrypt11 dependency when installing the .deb file on the newest version of Ubuntu.
+The team has fixed the files and put the links here.
 * Brackets 1.9
   * [Brackets1.9.64-bit_FIXED](https://www.dropbox.com/s/1uhvmwhn67rrxgd/brackets_1.9.0-17312_amd64%28fix1.1%29.deb?dl=0)